Pride and the LGBT+ community

 - 41% of non-binary people said they harmed themselves in the last year.
 This compares to 20% of LGBT women and 12% of GBT men.

 As professionals working in the field of mental health, we all have an obligation to stay informed.
 We must be aware and to remain focussed on the issues which impact the mental health and wellbeing of all Dorset communities.
-I urge everyone to take part in activities to celebrate LGBT+ History Month and continue to help us move forwards to a more inclusive future.
+I urge everyone to take part in activities to celebrate LGBTQIA+ History Month and continue to help us move forwards to a more inclusive future.

 Our guest blogger: